uzbit/wootrex-bio-api-docs/README.md

 # This example just sleeps for 10 seconds, which is enough time to finish the calculations.
 time.sleep(10)

-# Poll the API request to get the job results.
+# Poll the API to get the job results.
 print(f"Checking {data} for results...") data["api"] = "sequence_complexity"
 response = requests.post(